The Extinction Collection

 Happisburgh is the site of the earliest known human occupation in the UK, dating back 900,000 years.
-It will be the first UK community lost to ocean rise.
+It will be one of the first UK communities lost to coastal erosion.

 Participating Artists